 In order to overcome your emotional triggers, you need to catch yourself the moment you’re having a reaction and train yourself to respond in a healthier manner.
 The best way to do this is to pay close attention to your mood throughout the day and make note of any times where you feel negative.

 Starting a journal has tons of mental health benefits.
 If you notice you’ve been in a bad mood all day, you can review what happened and try to pinpoint the triggers that caused you to feel unhappy.
 Once you’re more aware of your triggers, you can take the necessary actions to avoid them.

 What Can I Do to Overcome My Emotional Triggers?

 Once you’ve identified what triggers you, you can start working on developing healthier habits whenever you feel negative emotions surfacing.
 The following steps can help you overcome your emotional triggers:

 - Recognize when you’re getting triggered and shift your attention back onto yourself.
 Focus on breathing, calming your heart rate, and maintaining your composure.
-If you need to excuse yourself to avoid a confrontation, tell your partner that you need a minute to gather your thoughts.
+If you need to excuse yourself to avoid a confrontation, tell your partner that you need some time to gather your thoughts.

 - Remind yourself of you and your partner’s best qualities.
 Most emotional triggers occur when something minor happens and there is no real threat.
-Trying to stay positive can help you recognize that there’s no need for you to be unhappy.
+Trying to stay positive can help you recognize that there’s no need for you to feel insecure.

 - Communicate with your partner.
 Tell them what triggers you and why.
-Once they’re aware of your feelings, they can do their best to help you avoid getting hurt.
+Once they’re aware of your feelings, they can do their best to help you feel safe and avoid getting hurt.

 - Go to couples’ counseling if you need help communicating your emotional triggers and finding healthy solutions to improve your relationship.
-A counselor has all of the tools you need to unpack your baggage in a safe environment and heal.
+A counselor has all of the tools you need to unpack your baggage and work through issues in a safe, nonjudgmental environment and heal.

 Where Can I Find Couples’ Counseling Near Me?